StuartHadfield/curriculum-vitae/Curriculum Vitae.md

 ##### ZappiStore (2016-Present)

-I'm currently employed as a "full stack engineer" at ZappiStore, a London based tech company, in the business of automating market research, however, I spent most of my time involved with the backend, and in high level architectural design.
+I'm currently employed as a 'full stack engineer' at ZappiStore, a London based tech company, in the business of automating market research, however, I spent most of my time involved with the backend and in high level architectural design.
 I was the second developer employed to have made meaningful contribution to all areas of the tech ecosystem, and did so in my first year of employment.

 ###### Roles + Responsibilities